 A Focus on Results

-As Urban Services YMCA employs a Results-Oriented Management and Accountability framework (ROMA), our effectiveness is measured not only by the services directly provided but by the improvements and changes achieved in the local community’s attitudes and practices towards anti-poverty purposes.
-Simply put, our results center around changing lives and supporting the community move out of poverty.
-Below is a video of what this can look like made possible via our Service Connection program.
+Our results center around changing lives and supporting the community move out of poverty.
+As Urban Services YMCA employs a Results-Oriented Management and Accountability framework (ROMA), our effectiveness is measured not only by the number of services directly provided, but by the improvements and changes achieved in the local community’s attitudes and practices towards anti-poverty purposes.
+Below is a video of what this can look like made possible through our Service Connection program.

 How To Get Involved